bcpeinhardt/learn_otp_with_gleam/README.md

 If you haven't heard:
 - Gleam is a programming language that is statically typed, has great tooling, and an even better community.
 - Gleam can compile to Erlang or JavaScript, depending on your needs.
-Because the concurrency modules of these languages are fundamentally different, concurrency is handled at the library level.
+Because the concurrency models of these languages are fundamentally different, concurrency is handled at the library level.
 - Erlang is sorta famous for its concurrency model, as well as it's standard framework for building concurrent applications: OTP.
 (Note: This isn't research stuff, Erlang is extremely battle tested.